Frequently Asked Questions

 • While Muslims revere Jesus as a respected prophet, it is not part of their tradition to celebrate his birthday or that of the other prophets.
 There is even a difference of opinion among Muslims whether or not to celebrate the Prophet Muhammad’s birthday.

-• However, some Muslims celebrate Christmas as an American cultural observance but not as a religious holiday.
+• However, some Muslims view Christmas as an American cultural observance not as a religious holiday.

-• Of course the majority of Muslim Americans celebrate other American holidays that are culturally based, such as Thanksgiving and Independence Day.
+• Muslim Americans celebrate other American holidays that are culturally based, such as Thanksgiving and Independence Day.

 America